SJRC Texas | Belong Community-Based Care (CBC)

 Replication

-Build genuine and authentic relationships with community stakeholders, youth, and adults who are involved in the child and family well-being system and who have an interest in child well-being.
+Build genuine and authentic relationships with community stakeholders, youth, and adults who are involved and show interest in advancing the child and family well-being system.
+Facilitate opportunities for community mobilizers to identify where they can be part of the solution; this will help build community connections and begin building stronger and more collaborative relationships.

 Contact Information